anttisalonen/progbook/unix.rst

 .. literalinclude:: with.py
    :language: python

-...we can simply do this:
+...we can simply write this in Python:

 .. code-block:: python